 Indiana requires all vehicles to be registered with the Indiana Bureau of Motor Vehicles (BMV) to legally be driven on the state roadways.
-Whether you are new to the state, or have just purchased a vehicle, you will need to get your registration certificates and license plates as soon as possible.

 If you already have a properly registered vehicle and just need to keep the registration and plates current, visit our Registration Renewal page for more information.

 When you move to Indiana, you will have 60 days to complete your registration in person at an Indiana BMV branch office.
 You must first have an Indiana title on the vehicle in your name.
 For details on titling, please visit our page on Indiana Title Transfers.

 Follow the steps for registering your car in person below.